James Walker Benét: Newspaper career

-He worked as a reporter for The New Republic and the Telegraph Agency of the Soviet Union (TASS) during World War II after returning to the United States.
+After returning to the United States, he worked as a reporter for The New Republic and the Telegraph Agency of the Soviet Union (TASS) during World War II.

 Benét joined the staff of the San Francisco Chronicle in 1947 as a copy editor.
 He was soon subpoenaed by the House Un-American Activities Committee in Washington D.C., who wanted information on his time in Spain during the war.
 While Benét appeared before the committee, he refused to their questions, a position supported by his superiors at the San Francisco Chronicle.
 The House Un-American Activities Committee ultimately took no action against Benét.

 Benét later transitioned from a copy editor to education reporter at the San Francisco Chronicle.
 He left the newspaper in the late 1960s to work as a reporter at KQED's "Newsroom" from the 1960s until the show's cancellation in 1977.
 Additionally, he authored a guide book to the San Francisco Bay Area, as well as two mystery novels.
 He also taught journalism the University of California, Berkeley, and San Francisco State College.
 He retired in 1979 and moved to Sonoma County, California.